 Resume and background checks are integral to finding the right candidate for a job.
 During times of economic challenge when people are desperate for jobs and may falsify their information, checking the background and credentials of your potential employee is crucial.

 Your review of employment application materials such as resumes, cover letters, and job applications must assume that a percentage of your applicants are lying about their credentials and job experience.
-Experts estimate that 20 percent to over 50 percent of job applicants lie to embellish their credentials.
+Experts estimate that 20% to over 50% of job applicants lie to embellish their credentials.

-In fact, Steven D. Levitt, the co-author of "Freakonomics," and an economics professor at the University of Chicago cites research suggesting that more than 50 percent of job applicants lie on their resumes.
-Cover letters are notorious for embellishment and exaggeration.
+In fact, Steven D. Levitt, the co-author of Freakonomics, and an economics professor at the University of Chicago, cites research suggesting that more than 50% of job applicants lie on their resumes.
+In addition, cover letters are notorious for embellishment and exaggeration.

 An even larger portion of resumes is misleading.
-They embellish job responsibilities or change actual job titles.
-They blur dates so the employment record is difficult to follow and confirm.
+They may embellish job responsibilities or change actual job titles.
+They may even blur dates so the employment record is difficult to follow and confirm.

-Additionally, HR offices report an increase in applications for most jobs.
+Additionally, human resources (HR) offices report an increase in applications for most jobs.
 This means that HR offices are weeding through more unqualified applicants and investing time and energy ensuring the accuracy of backgrounds presented on application materials.